I’m very often asked by Japanese people:

 In the years after 2000 anime and manga finally grew BIG in Germany (mainly thanks to the broadcasting of Dragonball Z) and more and more series became available.
 Thus, in the following years more and more people became fans.

-I studied a bit of basic Japanese (apart from the stuff I learned during my Karate time in the mid-80s) in 1998.
+I studied a bit of basic Japanese (apart from the stuff I learned during my Karate time in the mid-80s) in the late 90s.

-After graduating from high school I was thinking about taking Japanese as a major, but then again I didn’t want to make my hobby my profession and so I decided to go a different path.
+After graduating from high school I was thinking about taking Japanese as a major at university, but then again I didn’t want to make my hobby my profession and so I decided to go a different path.

 In 2002 I took some basic Japanese lessons that were offered at my university.